China considers imposing tariffs on Australian wine

-CANBERRA, Australia (AP) — China on Tuesday began investigating whether Australia was dumping wine in the latest trade dispute to strain relations between the free-trading partners and could shut down the world’s biggest export market for Australian wine.
+CANBERRA, Australia (AP) — China on Tuesday began investigating whether Australia is dumping wine in a trade dispute that further strains relations between the countries and could shut the biggest export market for Australian wine.

 The Chinese Ministry of Commerce said the anti-dumping investigation involved wine in containers of 2 liters (68 fluid ounces) or smaller imported from Australia from Tuesday.